Apostrophe-Corp/0xAuction/README.md

 - When using our dApp, interactions that would require a communication to be made with the blockchain through your account would require you sign some transactions.
 The following interactions are to be taken note of:
   - Deployment of an 0xAuction contract - usually 3 transactions.
   - Minting of a token - just 1.
-  - Starting an auction - multiple transactions.
+  - Starting an auction - usually 3 transactions.
   - Placing a bid - just 1.
   - Opting in for Live Bid - just 1.
-  - Ending an auction - multiple transactions.
+  - Ending an auction - just 1.

 - To experience all the features of our dApp, we advise you open at least 3 browser windows (For instance one Incognito Google Chrome tab, one Guest Google Chrome tab and one Brave browser tab).

 - Navigate to the app at the URL `http://localhost:3000`.

-- Click on the **Connect Account** button and select the **Other Wallet** option to activate Wallet Connect and scan the QR code.
+- Click on the **Connect Account** button and select the **WalletConnect** option to activate WalletConnect and scan the QR code.

 - Click on any of the features of the dApp, Create, Sell, or Buy to start the process to launch or connect to, an 0xAuction contract.